-Adaptive vs non-adaptive.
-All known samplers are non-adaptive; that it, they determine the sample points (queries) solely as a function of their coin tosses.
-In contrast, adaptive samplers may determine the next query depending on the value of the function on previous queries.
+Adaptive vs non-adaptive: All known samplers are non-adaptive; that it, they determine the sample points (queries) as a function of their coin tosses.
+More general, adaptive samplers may determine the next query depending on the value of the function on previous queries.
 Intuitively, adaptivity should not help the sampler.
-Indeed, all lower bounds refer also to adaptive samplers, whereas all upper bound only utilizes non-adaptive samplers.
-This indicates that the difference between adaptive samplers and non-adaptive ones can not be significant.
-In a preliminary version of this survey we advocated providing a direct and more tight proof of the foregoing intuition.
-When referring to the sample complexity, such a simple proof was provided in [6, Lem.
-9]: It amounts to observing that adapting queries made to a random isomorphic copy of a function f are equivalent to uniformly distributed queries made to f.
-Thus, adaptivity offers no advantage in this setting.
+Indeed, all lower bound refer also to adaptive samplers and so, in conjunction with the upper bound which only utilize non-adaptive samplers, indicate that the difference between adaptive samplers and non-adaptive ones can not be significant.
+Yet, it will be nice to have a direct and more tight proof of the above intuition.